Subject Access Requests

 - What time periods are likely to include relevant information?

 Once you have considered this information you should ensure your subject access request is targeted towards it to avoid your request being disproportionate.
-Say which types of communications you want searched, involving which people, and between which dates.
+Say exactly which types of communications you want searched, involving which people, and between which dates.
 It is also helpful to provide suggested search terms e.g. your first and last name or initials.
 Some people are surprised that even correspondence that has taken place in messaging apps such as WhatsApp can be used as evidence in a Tribunal claim.

 The subject access request must be done on an open basis, so you shouldn’t refer to any communications you have had with your employer on a “without prejudice” basis.
 You can however refer to the subject access request in “without prejudice” communications.